 No. The apple green color and veins are natural to the mineral.
 No detectable treatment.
 Statement based on lapidary observation; the piece does not include formal gemological certification.

-Which of the 4 formats should I choose for a ring?
+Which of the 4 sizes should I choose for a ring?

-Formats 1 to 3 (13 mm long) are the most common for rings.
-Format 2 (13×8×7 mm), being the thickest, provides a higher and more visible dome.
-Format 4 (21×11×6 mm) is for large design rings or statement rings.
+Sizes 1 to 3 (13 mm long) are the most common for rings.
+Size 2 (13×8×7 mm), being the thickest, creates a higher and more visible dome.
+Size 4 (21×11×6 mm) is for large design rings or statement rings.
 We recommend a closed bezel in all cases.

 No. Each cabochon has its own vein pattern.
-The dimensions of each format are as indicated, with a tolerance of ±0.5 mm due to being hand-cut.
+The dimensions of each size are as indicated, with a tolerance of ±0.5 mm due to being hand-cut.

-Can I order only one of the formats?
+Can I order only one of the sizes?

 Yes.
-Select the desired format in the product variant before adding to the cart.
-Each format is a unique piece.
+Select the desired size from the product variant before adding to cart.
+Each size is a unique piece.

 What are the exact dimensions?